Sahil-669/WeatherDrop/README.md

 Open the project in Android Studio.

-Add your API key in local.properties or Constants.kt:
+Add your API key in Api directory:

 const val WEATHER_API_KEY = "your_api_key_here"